Qiskit-Partners/marz/README.md

 # marz

-Marz is a **m**easurement **a**nd **r**eset simplification routine that collapses measure + reset pairs of operations on into a single measurement followed by a control-x gate.
+Marz is a **m**easurement **a**nd **r**eset simplification routine that collapses measure + reset pairs of operations on into a single measurement followed by a conditional-x gate.
 This optimization is suitable for use on IBM Quantum systems where the reset operation is performed by a measurement followed by a conditional x-gate:

 <img width="1180" alt="Screen Shot 2022-07-11 at 14 40 37" src="https://user-images.githubusercontent.com/1249193/178335187-a8d24aaa-935b-4931-b090-5f87ccb38a0f.png">